Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Information.md

 	- solution
 		- traffic control
 		- inspection of data carriers
-		- checking
+		- boot sector checking
-			- checks boot sector, memory and running programs, notifies you if there is a problem
+			- checks memory and running programs, notifies you if there is a problem
 		- firewall
 			- checks network traffic  and prohibits incoming data packets for which no request has been initiated
 			- monitors outgoing data packets